 - Something like toilet paper is considered a necessity.

 - Plan two shopping trips.
-You want to avoid running to the store to pick up 1 or 2 items at a time.
-Planning two trips will allow you to get the things you need now and a second trip to get what you need, but you can prioritize getting a little later.
+You want to avoid running to the store to pick up one or two items at a time.
+Planning two trips will allow you to obtain the necessary items now, and a second trip can be made to acquire what you need later, allowing you to prioritize your purchases.

 Congratulations!
 This is the first step in becoming a real grown-up.
 You have moved, will be starting college, and are on the way to being a highly functional adult.
-If you still need an electric company to provide service to your new place- let us know, we would love to help you out!
+If you still need an electric company to provide service to your new place, let us know; we would love to help you out!
+For those who are already grown-ups (millennials and Generation X, we’re talking about you), take a look at why Pogo might be the electric company you’ve been searching for.